 Today, entrepreneurs are bringing marijuana into new markets faster than ever.
-From fine dining, private dinner parties, painting and pottery parties, writing classes, and more, marijuana is taking center stage as savvy and creative business owners find ways to elevate the perception of marijuana while focusing on the social aspect inherent in marijuana products and experiences.
-Let’s take a look at some of the new markets that are launching and growing in the cannabis industry.
+From fine dining, private dinner parties, wedding planning, painting and pottery parties, travel and tourism, writing classes, and more, marijuana is taking center stage as savvy and creative business owners find ways to elevate the perception of marijuana while focusing on the social aspect inherent in marijuana products and experiences.
+Let’s take a look at some of the new markets that have launched in recent years in the cannabis industry.

 Marijuana Dinner Parties and Fine Dining

 Marijuana dinner parties and fine dining aren’t new.
 For years, highly-trained chefs have been holding invitation-only marijuana dinner parties and fine dining experiences in secretive locations.
 Even in states that have approved recreational marijuana, laws typically don’t allow these types of parties, but that hasn’t stopped chefs and diners across the country from indulging in them.

 In New York, where these types of parties are illegal, Miguel Trinidad of 99th Floor holds five-course private cannabis dinners featuring dishes like steak tartare, lobster risotto, and chocolate torte.
 In Colorado, Scott Durrah holds private cannabis dinners and cooks for retired professional athletes who suffer from chronic pain.